 Landmarks are groups of items that are available in some apps and webpages.
 In Windows 10, Microsoft Store and Weather apps also have landmarks.
 Some Windows features like the Start menu also have landmarks.
 To see if a landmark is available, press Caps lock + Up arrow to switch to landmarks view, and then use Caps lock + Left arrow or Caps lock + Right arrow to move through landmarks.

 To quickly find an app in Windows 10, press the Windows logo key on your keyboard to open the Start menu and place focus in the search box.
 Type the name of the app that you’re looking for and press the Enter key to open it.

 Switch between apps

 To switch between open apps on your PC, hold down the Alt key and then press the Tab key.
 Narrator will speak the name of open apps as you cycle through them.
 When you find the app that you want to use, release both keys.

-If at any time you need to know which app or Windows has focus, press Caps lock + W to read the title and contents of the Window that has focus.
+If at any time you need to know which app or Window has focus, press Caps lock + T to read the title of the window that has focus.
+To read the title and contents of the window that has focus, press Caps lock + W.